-- To qualify as a series of trade marks, the trade marks following conditions must be met: - The trade marks in the series must resemble each other in their material details particulars.; - The differences between the marks must not comprise differ only in matters which, when considered as a separate element of the mark, would be regarded as having a of a non-distinctive character; and - the The differences between the marks them must not comprise matters which, when considered in the context of the trade mark as a whole, substantially affect the identity of the trade mark.
+- To qualify as a series of trade marks, the following conditions must be met: - The trade marks in the series must resemble each other in their material particulars. - The differences between the marks must not comprise matters which, when considered as a separate element of the mark, would be regarded as having a distinctive character.

+The differences between the marks must not comprise matters which, when considered in the context of the trade mark as a whole, substantially affect the identity of the trade mark.

-- Any difference between the marks in a series must be of a non-distinctive character and must leave the visual, aural and conceptual identity of each of the marks substantially the same.
-The matters must be assessed from the perspective of the average consumer of the goods or services in question. - Thus, the marks must be considered both visually and phonetically.
+Any difference between the marks in a series must be of a non-distinctive character and must leave the visual, aural and conceptual identity of each of the marks substantially the same.
+The matters must be assessed from the perspective of the average consumer of the goods or services in question.

+Thus, the marks must be considered both visually and phonetically.
 The overall idea and impression are also important.
 An alteration which affects the way a mark is or may be pronounced, or its visual impact or the idea conveyed by the mark cannot satisfy the test.
 The variation between members of a series must be such that no additional element or dimension is contributed thereby to the overall identity of the marks.